RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Installing a Linux .rpm package**

-On Fedora you run this command to install ES-DE, which should automatically resolve all dependencies:
+On Fedora you can use the graphical package installer or run this command, either method should automatically resolve the dependencies:

 ```
 sudo dnf install ./emulationstation-de-1.0.0-x64.rpm